allianceauth/allianceauth/docs/installation/services/ipboard3.md

 # IPBoard3

+Add `services.modules.ipboard` to your `INSTALLED_APPS` list and run migrations before continuing with this guide to ensure the service is installed.

 You’re on your own for the initial install of IPBoard.
 It’s pretty much just download, unzip, and move to `/var/www/ipboard/`.
 Make sure to

     sudo chown -R www-data:www-data /var/www/ipboard